Human Services Program Information

 Course and Graduation Requirements

-- Students majoring in HSER are required to complete the university’s general education core, a minor or second major, and electives chosen by the student and approved by the faculty advisor.
+- In addition to the courses constituting the HSER major (and their prerequisites), students majoring in HSER are required to complete the university’s general education core, a minor or second major, and electives chosen by the student and approved by the faculty advisor.
 In all, students must complete 120 credit hours (see typical program of study).

-- A cumulative grade point average of 2.50 is required for all work completed at the time of graduation.
+- A minimum grade point average of 2.50 is required for all work completed at the time of graduation.

-- Provided they have satisfied all other university, college, and departmental requirements, students may be granted the Bachelor of Science degree if they have the approved general education core and the minor or second major, and met requirements described in the above listed items.
+- Provided they have satisfied all other university, college, and departmental requirements, students may be granted the Bachelor of Science degree if: